 The Horizon T101 is a budget treadmill that comes with some impressive features for the price.
-It's only $599 and is a top seller for Horizon Fitness, and treadmills in this price range.
-When you hear of what it can do, you'll know why.
-If you're just starting to exercise the T101 is ideal, I'll go through other details in this review.
+It’s a top seller for Horizon Fitness, and treadmills in the price range.
+When you hear of what it can do, you’ll know why.
+If you’re just starting to exercise the T101 is ideal, I’ll go through other details in this review.

 The T101 is mainly for walkers and occasional joggers as its motor is smaller and the deck caters for that kind of exercise.
 Weight loss or weight management is a good goal for someone buying this treadmill.
 There is an incline feature so walkers can crank it up and burn those calories.
 The top speed is good at 10 mph, this is 6 minutes a mile.

 The motor runs at lower revolutions per minute meaning it stays cool.
 One reason a treadmill can go wrong is when the motor overheats.
 This is far less likely to happen because of the way this motor works.
 It will also last longer and the lifetime warranty on the motor makes the T101 an attractive treadmill.
 All for a low price.

 + 300 lbs Weight Capacity – For a treadmill of this size you get a very good weight limit of 300 lbs.
 This also backs up why the T101 is so good for weight loss because someone who is heavy can use it.
 If you start exercising and eat right when large, then weight loss happens more quickly.
 This treadmill allows you to do just that from the moment you get on.

 This capacity compares favorably to the competition.
 One of the most well reviewed and popular treadmills is the Nordictrack Commercial 2450 at a price of $2,299.
 It has a weight capacity of 300 lbs as well!
 This just goes to show how well the T101 is built, and a well built treadmill is one that is designed to last.